 The Tire Pressure Monitoring System must be recalibrated under the following conditions:

-The Tire Pressure Monitoring System must only be recalibrated if all tires are inflated to the correct pressure when they are cold.
-In order to measure the tire pressure on cold tires, the vehicle must be left to stand for 3 hours or only be driven slowly over short distances during this time.
+The Tire Pressure Monitoring System must only be recalibrated when all tires are inflated to the correct pressure while they are cold.
+To measure cold tire pressure accurately, the vehicle must stand for at least 3 hours or be driven only slowly over a short distance during that time.

 1. Switch the ignition on.